the wolves

 i unlace myself from him

-then the grief of having been touched
+then the grief of being touched

 by someone that's not you